Tandridge District Council elections

-One third of Tandridge District Council in Surrey, England is elected each year, followed by one year when there is an election to Surrey County Council instead.
+One third of Tandridge District Council in Surrey, England was elected each year, followed by one year when there is an election to Surrey County Council instead.
 Since the last boundary changes in 2000, 42 councillors have been elected from 20 wards.
+The council is due to be abolished on 1 April 2027 following structural changes to local government in Surrey.

 Council elections

 Summary of the council composition after recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 2000 election, leading to the whole council being elected in that year.